wyzhao23/self-supervised-RL-distill/README.md

     --pad_checkpoint 100k
 ```

-The output is similar to what you get from self-supervised learning.
+The output is similar with what you get from self-supervised learning.